onlyati/olympus-hermes/docs/Stored_procedures.md

 Imagine the following scenario:
 - There is an API that using Hermes as cache
-- This API has 2 running instance
+- This API has 2 running instances
 - API receives ticket numbers and it save it as a list into one record

 This would be the normal sequence:
 1. API#1 check value of /root/ticket/open
-1. It is empty, so create a new pair with "214" vclue
+1. It is empty, so API#1 create a new pair with "214" vclue
 1. API#2 check value of /root/ticket/open and receive "214"
-1. Add new ticket and save value, so new value if "214 216"
+1. API#2 add new ticket and save value, so new value if "214 216"

-Although, Hermes update only one pair at the time, but it is not guaranteed what is the connection sequence.
-In the example above, GET and SET are 2 different call and they can mix like:
+Although, Hermes update only one pair at the time, but sequence of incoming connections cannot be not determernined.
+Due to GET and SET are two different calls, then following situation may happen:
 1. API#1 check value of /root/ticket/open and receive "214 216"
 1. API#2 check value of /root/ticket/open and receive "214 216"
 1. API#1 add new ticket and save value, so new value if "214 216 217"